AngeloDamante/AUV_feedback_linearization_controller/README.md

-# Feedback Linearization Controller for Autonomous Underwater Vehicle.
+# Feedback Linearization Controller for AUV.
+(AUV = Autonomous Underwater Vehicle)

 ## Introduction and Installation
 This repository implement a Feedback Linearization Controller for AUV in Python with ROS middleware.